DIRACGrid/DIRAC/docs/source/UserGuide/CommandReference/index.rst

 Commands Reference
 ==================

-.. this page is created in docs/Tools/dirac-docs-build-commands.py
+.. this page is created in diracdoctools.cmd.commandReference

 This page is the work in progress.
 See more material here soon !